Dody06/Dody06/Home.md

 No. Syncing to cloud services would require the internet permission and heavy intrusive SDKs to support them.
 Also, they have a habit of changing the APIs often, which just requires more work.

+### Why doesn't Google Drive, OneDrive, Dropbox, etc... appear in the auto-backup storage location list?

+The dialog you see when you select a storage location is not part of Authenticator Pro but rather part of Android.
+The Storage Access Framework as it is named, receives varying levels of support from cloud providers.
+If the provider of your choice does not appear, then this is a limitation of their app.
+Fully supporting it is possible (Nextcloud for instance), but this may not be a high priority for the developers.
+A way around this would be to backup to a folder on your device and then use a 3rd party to sync the contents of that to cloud storage.
+First party support for cloud services will not be implemented, see above.

 ### Does Authenticator Pro support [service]?

 Probably.
 Authenticator Pro supports TOTP, HOTP, mOTP and Steam which covers most of the services.
 You can find a list of some of the supported services here: [Two Factor Auth List](https://twofactorauth.org/) (marked with "software token").